Explore the Family and Consumer Sciences Education Program

 Assistant Professor and Coordinator for the School Administration MSE and Ed.S. programs

-Dr. Michael Sieh is an education professor at Wayne State College and oversees the Education Specialist (Ed.S.) program, and the MSE in School Administration.
+Dr. Michael Sieh is a graduate education professor at Wayne State College and oversees the School Administration and Education Specialit (Ed.S.) programs at Wayne State College.

 Kim Snyder, Ed.D.